crkepler/docker-liquibase-sqlserver/DEMO-1.md

 We didn't use any data in our examples, but if there were rows in any table, they would all have been preserved.

+If you want to stop now and not continue to **[DEMO-2](DEMO-2.md)**, don't forget to clean your environment up by following the steps below.

 # Cleaning up